Learning to Retrieve In-Context Examples for Large Language Models: Analysis

 \subsection{Scaling the Number of In-Context Examples and Retriever Size}

 In Figure ~\ref{fig:scaling_icl}, we investigate the scaling effect of LLM-R from two aspects: the number of in-context examples and the retriever model size.
 The overall performance improves as we increase the number of retrieved examples, but the gains diminish after $4$ examples.
+Including more examples usually leads to longer prompts and higher inference cost.

 With regard to the retriever size, we observe that the small-size model produces comparable results with the base-size one, whereas the large-size retriever exhibits a more substantial performance boost.
 The trends are consistent for the two examined language models.
 Practitioners can select the appropriate configurations based on the trade-off between performance and computational cost.